Online MS in Health Informatics (MSHI) & Health Information Management

 Universities offer several programs that build health informatics skills.
 The two primary degree options include a master of science in health informatics (MSHI) and a master of science in health information management (MSHIM).
 These degrees are similar but emphasize different aspects of the field.
 For example, health informatics focuses on using applied information technology to improve healthcare.
 In contrast, health information management emphasizes using technology to store and retrieve patient data and comply with institutional and governmental regulations.

 This guide highlights reputable and accredited online master’s degree programs that prepare students for managerial roles in health informatics.
-In addition, four faculty members of these schools are profiled to showcase some of the programs’ academic caliber and professional features.

 Rachel Drummond, MEd